 (Source: Branding in Asia)

-Last year, Tumblr received over 20,000 requests to remove pornographic content from the Korean Communications Standards Commission (KCSC).
+In 2017, Tumblr received over 20,000 requests to remove pornographic content from the Korean Communications Standards Commission (KCSC).
 Tumblr refused to accommodate the request, as it has no physical presence on Korean soil, so the commission had no jurisdiction over the website’s content.

 In addition to filing an insane number of requests to Tumblr, KCSC also submitted 1,771 requests for content removal to Twitter, 12 requests to Instagram, and just 5 to Facebook.